As late as the 17th century, meteors were still believed to be "thunderstones" that were produced by violent storms.

 minutes for the most spectacular photographic effects.

-Meteor shower- Wikipedia entry on meteors and their origins with information on historical and technical details on predicting their occurrence, overviews of famous and notable meteor showers with related photos, references and resources.
+Meteor shower- Check out this Wikipedia entry on meteors and their origins with information on historical and technical details on predicting their occurrence, overviews of famous and notable meteor showers, photo gallery..

 Meteor Showers Online - A complete look at the celestial phenomenon with historical facts and the science behind it, with practical tips on best viewing techniques, educational resources, and related links.